eduardo-monita/jungle-devs-challenger/README.md

 - `python manage.py collectstatic --no-input` (Download all static files)
 - `python manage.py createsuperuser` (creates a user to access in /admin and in other API)
 - Finnaly the project is running, so open this link in your browser: [http://localhost:8080/](http://localhost:8080/ "http://localhost:8080/")
+- Note: To exit the container terminal, run the `exit` command.

 ### Production
 Docker Compose to Production